BillWang04/swear_word_analysis/README.md

 3. **Feature Engineering**:
     - **N-gram Features**: N-grams are sequences of n items from the text.
 Bi-grams and tri-grams are extracted from the text samples, counting their occurrences to construct feature vectors.
-    - **Severity Rating and Hardness Indicator**: Additional features include severity ratings and a binary indicator for profanity hardness.
+    - **Severity Rating and Hardness Indicator**: Additional features include severity ratings and a binary indicator for profanity that end with a hard consenants.

 4. **Label Binarization**: The target variable (profanity categories) is binarized to convert categorical labels into a binary matrix representation for later representation in Receiver Operating Characteristic (ROC) curve and Precision vs Recall Curve.